top of page

 Location, surface, time and visibility

 The confusing streets full of graffiti may intrigue the curious eye on the dynamics that exist beyond the walls.
 While some actions are improvised, others are planned by their authors, who carefully choose their spots before exposing their visual messages to the city.
 Walls are thus interrogated by the rebellious mind, the one eager to cover them with spray, paint, or glue, to conceive a physical and ideological change in the street’s genuine everydayness.
-There may be a quick unwittingly exchange of questions and answers or a much slower process based on deep observation, in which the chosen wall will be repetitively examined in all its details before action should be taken.
+There may be a quick unwitting exchange of questions and answers or a much slower process based on deep observation, in which the chosen wall will be repetitively examined in all its details before action should be taken.

 The message